 Related reading: 6 Ways Bitterness Creeps Into Your Loving Relationship

 My husband was always worried that I wouldn’t be interested in his business like he was.
 So I started researching and learning about what he did.
 For me, it was an opportunity to learn something new and get involved with my husband on a business level too.
 I also hoped that he would be interested in my art.
 In due course, I started attending his office parties as well.
 Getting to know colleagues, etc. It was all very interesting.

 I met Akash at one of Phil’s office parties.
 He had recently joined the company after completing his MBA and internship.
 He was a bright young man.
 We had happened to be sitting side by side at a party.
 The conversation began, my husband looked at me and smiled at me encouragingly.
 He was glad I was getting along with everyone.

-Click here to read this article the discusses the strange things that start an extramarital relationship.
+Related reading: strange things that start an extramarital relationship.

 So Akash and I talked, then he got a phone call.
 “Not the screaming man, no, no, no… Just because it’s famous I don’t want that one in my home, it creeps me out.
 The self-portrait one with the cigarette, that’s my favourite Munch, yes.
 And did you get the Picasso self-portrait?
 You did?
 That’s great!
 Okay, I’ll talk to you later.”

 I looked at him with awe.
 He was talking about paintings.
 I could finally talk to someone about all the art in this world.
 He apologised, saying “I had to answer the call, it was my agent.
 He is instructed to buy paintings that are sold off at auctions.”

 Related reading: Are common interests necessary for a lasting relationship?

 “It’s wonderful,” I said.
 After that, there was no stopping the conversation at all.
 We talked about the Renaissance at length, the entire time it felt like I was quenching my thirst for a decent conversation after years.
 It felt good.
 So, of course, we exchanged numbers.